-Stack's Bowers Numismatics, LLC ("Stack's Bowers Galleries").
+- Stack's Bowers Numismatics, LLC ("Stack's Bowers Galleries").
 Stack's Bowers Galleries is a wholly-owned subsidiary of Spectrum Group International, Inc. ("SGI").
-SGI and the Company have a common chief executive officer, and the chief executive officer and the general counsel of the Company are board members of SGI.
-2) Equity method investees.
-As of September 30, 2022, the Company has four investments in privately-held entities, each of which has been determined to be an equity method investee and a related party.
+SGI and the Company have a common chief executive officer, and the chief executive officer and the general counsel of the Company are board members of SGI. - Equity method investees.
+As of September 30, 2023, the Company has six investments in privately-held entities which have been determined to be equity method investees and related parties.

-Our related party transactions include (i) sales and purchases of precious metals, (ii) financing activities, (iii) repurchase arrangements, and (iv) hedging transactions.
+Our related party transactions primarily include (i) sales and purchases of precious metals, (ii) financing activities, (iii) repurchase arrangements, and (iv) hedging transactions.
 Below is a summary of our related party transactions.
-The amounts presented for each period were based on each entity's related party status for that period.
+The amounts presented for each period reflect each entity's related party status for that period.